wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors             May 2015

+   IETF 86 draft cutoff date.
+Updated references to RFC6781 to RFC6781, per March Davids.

+   Individual-06: Added more OPEN issues to continue tracking WG discussion.
+No changes in the main document - just expanded issue tracking.

    Individual-07: Refresh document - needs revision and rework before IETF-91.
 Planning to add more contributors.